Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: EXPERIMENTAL RESULTS - RE-IDENTIFICATION

-In this paper, we focus on the {\it re-identification} problem, not on the people {\it detection} problem.
-We assume that people detections (i.e., bounding boxes) are provided by an annotated dataset.
-Therefore, the results presented in this section are somewhat optimistic compared to the case when bounding boxes would have been obtained by a people-detection algorithm.
+Here we focus on the {\it re-identification} problem, independent of the people {\it detection} problem.
+Therefore, we assume that people detections (i.e., bounding boxes) are provided by an annotated dataset.
+In practice, application of PRID will also be affected by people mis-detections.